 The Collégiale of Valangin

 Valangin was a seigneurie in the Middle Ages.
 The town was surrounded by a city wall and a moat.
-Two fortified gates and the tower of the castle were part of the wall.
+Two fortified gates and the castle tower were part of the wall.

 (Source and further information: www.neuchatelville.ch).